How Technical Writers Document APIs

 When you know your goals, the documentation practically writes itself (okay, not quite, but it helps a ton).

-4. Gather information (The detective work begins)
+4. Gather API Information (The detective work begins)

 -